SAP-samples/generative-ai-codejam/exercises/02-setup-python-environment.md

 ![Create a Dev Space 1](images/bas.png)

-👉 Enter the name of the Dev space `GenAICodeJam`, select the `Basic` kind of application and `Python Tools` from Additional SAP Extensions.
+👉 Enter the name of the dev space `GenAICodeJam`, select the `Basic` kind of application and `Python Tools` from Additional SAP Extensions.

 👉 Click **Create Dev Space**.